NumerousHats/aspace_data_audit_demo/README.md

 # ArchivesSpace Beyond the Basics Skillshare: Data Auditing for the ArchivesSpace PUI

-In August 2017, Yale University Libraries' special collections repositories initiated a library-wide project in preparation for the early 2018 rollout of the ArchivesSpace Public User Interface (PUI).
+In August 2017, Yale University Libraries' special collections repositories initiated a library-wide project in preparation for the rollout of the ArchivesSpace Public User Interface (PUI) in early 2018.
 The project is comprised of six subgroups focusing on different aspects of the implementation:
 - Accessibility
 - User experience and design
 - Technical integrations